mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 df_new = df.resample('MS').sum()
 ```

-#### Machine learning
+### Machine learning
 Finally, we have machine learning.
 Of all the things a data scientist does, machine learning receives the most hype *but is likely the smallest aspect of the job.*

 Think of being a data scientist as building a machine that can drill through concrete.
 The drill itself is the eye-catching bit - the fancy statistics and analytics - and the tip is machine learning.
 The drill tip gets a lot of attention - it gets all the credit for breaking through the concrete, and there are always new and improved drill tips coming out that can break tougher concrete.

 **But the majority of your time will probably be spent building out _the rest of the machinery_** - the frame, levers, screws, etc. - and identifying *where* to apply the drill.
 (If you're in a particularly engineering-strapped organization, you might also end up building the front end: the seat and controls for the user!)
 If you only care about the drill tip instead of the whole machine, you'll likely find yourself disillusioned by many data science jobs.
 But if you find enjoyment in the entire process of building the machine and creating something that truly helps people break that concrete, then you'll love your work.

 At any rate, you *will* need some knowledge of machine learning.
-I wouldn't stress very much about the specifics of different machine learning algorithms (e.g. [random forests](https://en.wikipedia.org/wiki/Random_forest) vs. [support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine) vs. [XGBoost](https://xgboost.readthedocs.io/en/latest/)) unless your role is deep in research, education, or machine learning consulting.<sup>[[2]](#footnotes)</sup> Rather, you'll get a lot farther if you have a good understanding of the necessary steps *before and after* you use a machine learning algorithm.
+I wouldn't stress very much about the specifics of different machine learning algorithms (e.g. [random forests](https://en.wikipedia.org/wiki/Random_forest) vs. [support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine) vs. [XGBoost](https://xgboost.readthedocs.io/en/latest/)) unless your role is deep in research, education, or machine learning consulting.<sup>[[3]](#footnotes)</sup> Rather, you'll get a lot farther if you have a good understanding of the necessary steps *before and after* you use a machine learning algorithm.

 The main concepts to know, I'd argue, are:
 1. Training data vs. testing data
 2. Feature engineering
 3. Evaluating model fit (and whether your model is overfit)
+4. The difference between machine learning and statistics

-<u><b>Training data vs. testing data</b></u><br>
+#### Training data vs. testing data
 When you're building a predictive model, it's critical to know how accurate it is.
 This is where **training data versus testing data** come in.
 The main idea is to subset your data into "training" data that's used to create the model, and "testing" data that's later used to evaluate model accuracy.
-Once your model learns the relationship between input and output, you use the testing data to see how the model's predictions compare to the true outputs.<sup>[[3]](#footnotes)</sup>
+Once your model learns the relationship between input and output, you use the testing data to see how the model's predictions compare to the true outputs.<sup>[[4]](#footnotes)</sup>

 ```python
 import pandas as pd